ThomasThantZin/anime-quiz/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here: [Taste Of Myanmar](https://thomasthantzin.github.io/anime-quiz/)
+The live link can be found here: [Anime Quiz Game](https://thomasthantzin.github.io/anime-quiz/)

 ## Credit